 All photos by Diane C.

-- Top five first backpacking trips for kids in Tahoe
+- Top five first backpacking trips for kids (or adults) in Tahoe

 - Backpacking with kids in Tahoe-Tips for success

 - Backpacking around Tahoe with Kids in Tow

 - Backpacking to Five Lakes with a kid